aws-samples/sagemaker-offline-reinforcement-learning-ray-cql/README.md

 ![Diagram](assets/offline_rl_architecture.svg)

 ## Example simulated training data and trained model episodes
+The goal in this environment is to move the cart to the green box, while keeping the pole upright.

 ![training-data](assets/cartpole_training_data.gif "episode from training data") ![trained-model-episode](assets/cartpole_trained_model.gif "episode using trained model")

 The historic data was generated using 50% expert actions and 50% random actions.